openml/server-api/docs/contributing/setup.md

 Examples:

  - `docker compose exec python-api python -m pytest tests -m "not php_api and not slow"`, here the test selection is made primarily through markers.
 This command takes a few seconds.
- - `docker compose exec python-api python -m pytest tests/routers/openml/dataset_tag_test.py`, here the test selection is made through specifying the file with tests.
-Since this test file naturally includes neither migration tests (in `tests/routers/openml/migration`) nor the slow test (at `tests/routers/openml/datasets_list_datasets_test.py`), excluding tests through markers is unnecessary.
-This command takes a few seconds.
+ - `docker compose exec python-api python -m pytest tests/routers/dataset_tag_test.py`, here the test selection is made through specifying the file with tests.

 You don't always need every container, often just having a database and the Python-based